GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/light.md

 The light texture property allows to create a custom shape for the light.

-An example of a texture that illuminates in a cone shape, like it can be done for a flashlight:
+For instance, a flashlight effect can be achieved by using a cone-shaped texture.

 <figure markdown>
   ![The light texture used in the object.](Cone_Light.png)